From Design to Disclosure: When Disclosure Attains Design

 \begin{assumption} The following hold: \begin{enumerate}[label=(\alph*)] \item The receiver's payoff from choosing an optimal action, $U_R(G)$, is continuous and the set of optimal actions, $a^*(G)$, is upper hemicontinuous. \item For every belief $G$ and strictly positive $\e$ and $\delta$, there are \begin{itemize} \item a belief $\underline{H}$ such that the Radon-Nikodym derivative $\frac{\mathrm d\underline{H}}{\mathrm dG}\le 1+\e$, and any best response to $\underline{H}$ is in $B_{\delta}(\underline{a}(G))$; and \item a belief $\overline{H}$ such that the Radon-Nikodym derivative $\frac{\mathrm d\overline{H}}{\mathrm dG}\le 1+\e$, and any best response to $\overline{H}$ is in $B_{\delta}(\overline{a}(G))$. \end{itemize} Moreover, the functions that send $G$ to $\underline{H}$ and $\overline{H}$, respectively, are measurable. \end{enumerate} \end{assumption}

-\autoref{Assumption-Continuity} imposes a form of continuity on the payoffs of both the sender and receiver.
 To elaborate on \ref{a:continuity_1}, let $u_R(a,G):=\int u_R(a,\theta)\,\mathrm dG(\theta)$ be the receiver's expected payoff when his belief is $G$.
-If $u_R(a,G)$ is continuous in $(a,G)$, part \ref{a:continuity_1} follows from Berge's maximum theorem.
-However, $u_R(a,G)$ is \emph{not} continuous in $(a,G)$ in any of our applications.
-Consequently, we invoke maximum theorems with weaker assumptions to establish \ref{a:continuity_1}.
-Part \ref{a:continuity_2} specifies that for every belief $G$, there is a ``nearby'' belief $\underline H$ such that every best response to $\underline{H}$ is close to the best response to $G$ that minimizes the sender's payoff; analogously, there is a nearby belief $\overline{H}$ such that every best response is close to the best response to belief $G$ that maximizes the sender's payoff.\footnote{A sufficient condition is that for every $a\in a^*(G)$, there is a belief $H$ such that $\frac{\mathrm d{H}}{\mathrm dG}$ is bounded and $a$ is uniquely optimal.} In this sense, \Cref{Assumption-Continuity} allows us to perturb the receiver's beliefs without significantly changing his optimal actions.
+Were $u_R(a,G)$ continuous in $(a,G)$, part \ref{a:continuity_1} follows from Berge's maximum theorem.
+As noted above, $u_R(a,G)$ is \emph{not} continuous in $(a,G)$ in any of our applications.
+Nevertheless, we show that \ref{a:continuity_1} holds in these applications by applying maximum theorems that require weaker conditions than Berge's theorem.

+Part \ref{a:continuity_2} specifies a form of ``selection continuity'' for the receiver's best responses: for every belief $G$, there exists a ``nearby'' belief $\underline H$ such that every best response to $\underline{H}$ lies close to the best response to $G$ that minimizes the sender's payoff.
+Symmetrically, there exists a nearby belief $\overline{H}$ such that every best response lies close to the best response to belief $G$ that maximizes the sender's payoff.
+A sufficient condition is that any ``target'' best response $a$ to belief $G$ can be ``uniquely selected'' by perturbing the belief $G$ to a ``nearby'' $H$ such that all best responses to $H$ are close to the target action $a$.
+This property holds if $A$ is convex and the receiver's utility function is strictly concave in $a$ for every belief $G$.

+We show that \Cref{Assumption-Continuity}\ref{a:continuity_2} holds in our applications pertaining to monopoly pricing, asset markets, and policy negotiations using the fact that the receiver's action space is one-dimensional.
+An ancillary implication of part \ref{a:continuity_2} is that the receiver has a unique optimal action in the complete information game, which fails in our insurance application.
+To accommodate that application, we develop in \Cref{r:assn_insurance} a weaker form of continuity that does not require a unique optimal action and instead operates in the space of payoffs.
+The underlying economic idea is that the sender's risk aversion makes the receiver's payoff function ``almost'' strictly concave, which enables us to verify that this weaker notion holds.